dchristian3188/dchristian3188.github.io/_posts/2017-10-06-Module Tools - Adding Cmdlet Help With PlatyPS.md

 ```

 That's all there is to it.
-PlatyPS will inspect your module's commands and generate the sekelton of the help files.
+PlatyPS will inspect your module's commands and generate the skeleton of the help files.
 Lets dive into one to see what it created.

 ![_config.yml]({{ site.baseurl }}/images/ModuleTools/PlatyPS/skelton.png)